RoMonforte/SimpsonsAPI/README.md

  ## Get all locations

-You can access to the list of locations by using the `/locations ` endpoint.
+You can access to the list of locations by using: https://simpsonsapi.up.railway.app/api/v1/locations endpoint.

 ## Get single location
 You can access to a single location by using their id in the endpoint. `/location/1`